chrisjsimpson/OBP-DOCS/source/tasks/cli-import.rst

 2. Identify the correct CLI import command, for example for users import the command is: :code:`obp importusers users-import-template-v1.ods` press enter
 3. If you have the correct permissions, and the data is valid, your import will succeed

+If you don't have the correct permissions to create the object, then you may be able to use the cli to add roles for yourself, or request a higher privileged user grants them to you.
+See :code:`obp addrole --help`.